 The 1990 federal Green Plan made a number of commitments related to agriculture, mostly in the area of research related to soil conservation, water quality, waste management, the impact of agriculture on wildlife habitat, the conservation of genetic resources, and integrated pest management.
-The agricultural components of the Green Plan were part of the \$350 million commitment to renewable resources management.
+The agricultural components of the Green Plan were part of the \$350 million commitment to renewable resources management in the Plan.

 The agricultural elements of the Green Plan have been largely implemented through a series of federal-provincial sustainable agriculture agreements.
 Sustainable agriculture agreements have now been signed between the federal government and all of the provinces and territories.
 Federal programs in Alberta, Saskatchewan and Manitoba are administered through the Prairie Farm Rehabilitation Administration.
 In practice, the sustainable agriculture agreements are largely consolidations of existing federal-provincial support and research programs.
 There continues to be a strong emphasis on the improvement of conventional agricultural practices, with particular focus on soil and water conservation.
-There is limited support provided even for widely accepted alternative agriculture practices, such as integrated pest management.
-Green Plan funding will run out for most programs in 1995, and it is not clear which Green Plan initiatives will continue to be funded through other means.
+There is limited support provided even for widely accepted alternative agriculture practices, such as integrated pest management.101

-A Pesticides Management Alternatives Office (PMAO) was established in November 1992 in response to recommendations from a multistakeholder review of the federal pesticide regulation system, conducted between September 1989 and December 1990.
-The PMAO was established with an initial annual budget of \$1.5 million from Green Plan sources to function as a clearing-house for efforts: to develop ecologically sound pest management strategies which reduce health and environmental risks while optimizing efficiency; to reduce dependence on pesticides by adopting preventative and alternative approaches; and to promote measures that encourage only the minimum use of currently registered pesticides.
+A Pesticides Management Alternatives Office (PMAO) was established in November 1992 in response to recommendations from a multistakeholder review of the federal pesticide regulation system conducted between September 1989 and December 1990.
+The PMAO was to function as a clearing-house for efforts: to develop ecologically sound pest management strategies which reduce health and environmental risks while optimizing efficiency; to reduce dependence on pesticides by adopting preventative and alternative approaches; and to promote measures that encourage only the minimum use of currently registered pesticides.
+The Office was established as a non-profit foundation separate from Agriculture Canada with an initial annual budget of \$1.5 from Green Plan sources.

-The effectiveness of the Office appears to have been limited.
-Many non-governmental organizations who participated in the pesticide registration review process regard the PMAO as a serious disappointment, and were particularly concerned with its increasing focus on the use of biotechnology-based alternative pest management techniques.
-The Office appeared to be well outside of Agriculture Canada's decision-making processes and it consequently had little impact on mainstream policy regarding pesticides.
-PMAO was closed on March 31, 1995.
-The funding is to be redirected to the new Pest Management Regulatory Agency within Health Canada, which is expected to continue selected activities previously carried out by PMAO.
-118
+The effectiveness of the Office so far appears to have been limited.
+Many non-governmental organizations who participated in the pesticide registration review process regard the PMAO as a serious disappointment, and are particularly concerned regarding its increasing focus on the use of biotechnology-based alternative pest management techniques.
+The Office also appears to be well outside of Agriculture Canada's decision-making processes and it is consequently having little impact on mainstream policy regarding pesticides.
+The PMAO's Green Plan funding is scheduled to end and the organization is currently seeking outside funding sources.
+104

-The federal government has been engaged in discussions with the Canadian Organic Advisory Board (COAB) regarding the implementation of Canadian minimum organic standards for certification and labelling purposes, as a result of the Canadian Organic Unity Project (COUP).
-A draft regulation to implement the COAB accreditation, certification and labelling system was released in the fall of 1994.
+The federal government has been engaged in discussions with the Canadian Organic Advisory Board (COAB) regarding the implementation of Canadian minimum organic standards for certification and labelling purposes as a result of the Canadian Organic Unity Project (COUP).
+A regulation to implement the COAB accreditation, certification and labelling system is reported to be under development and scheduled for release in draft form in the fall of 1994.
 One staff person is assigned full-time to this project within Agriculture Canada.
-119
+105

-On the whole, Agriculture Canada's responses to the question of environmental sustainability in agriculture have been reactive and conservative.
-The department appears to be far more resistant than the USDA to the adoption of alternative, let alone organic, agriculture techniques.
+On the, whole Agriculture Canada's responses to the question of environmental sustainability in agriculture have been reactive and conservative.
+The department appears to be far more resistant than the USDA to the adoption of alternative, to say nothing of organic, agriculture techniques.
 Indeed, these approaches may be regarded as a threat and challenge to the overall policy direction taken by the department over the past fifty years.
 Given the importance of its program spending, and research and regulatory functions to Canadian agriculture, Agriculture Canada's stance in this regard presents a serious barrier to the development and adoption of sustainable agricultural production practices in Canada.